axioned/cypress-starter/README.md

 npm run allBrowser
 ```
 This will run cypress test for Chrome and Mozilla ( We can add additional browser as well ).

-## Writing test cases

-1. We can start writing test cases in cypress/e2e
-2. Add file name according to test cases and then add - `.cy.js`

 ## Git Actions Workflow and Setup files
 1. The current package consist of basic deployment scripts which can be find inside `.github/workflows` folder curenly they are some commented script.